Vandalia-Butler Foundation Fund

 Dear Valued Friend of The Vandalia-Butler Foundation,

-On behalf of The Vandalia-Butler Foundation Board of Trustees, I want to thank you for your generous support and compassion for others in our community.
-It is truly a pleasure to present the 2015-2016 Annual Report of The Vandalia-Butler Foundation.
+On behalf of The Vandalia-Butler Foundation Board of Trustees, I want to thank you for your generous support and compassion for others.
+You make it possible for the Foundation to help businesses, families, individuals, organizations, and schools in Vandalia and Butler Township.

 Special Interest FundsIn 2015, The Vandalia-Butler Foundation introduced seven special interest funds that allow you to focus your contributions on initiatives that mean the most to you and your family, while helping our community.